Shareholder Direct and Derivative Actions

 How can shareholders enforce their rights?

 Shareholders may generally enforce their rights against the corporation (or its officers and directors) in one of two ways - Direct Actions and Derivative Actions.

-Direct Actions – A shareholder may directly sue the corporation, an officer, or director if one of these individuals takes actions that result in direct harm to the shareholder.
-This situation is rare, because it’s difficult for a shareholder to demonstrate that she has suffered a specific harm as a result of actions by the officers or directors.
+A shareholder may directly sue the corporation, an officer, or director if one of these individuals takes actions that result in direct harm to the shareholder.
+This situation is rare, because its difficult for a shareholder to demonstrate that she has suffered a specific harm as a result of actions by the officers or directors.

 - Example: ABC corporation denies a shareholder the right to convert her preferred shares into common shares in accordance with her contract rights.
 The shareholder may personally sue the corporation, officer, or director for the harm she suffers.

-Shareholder Derivative Suits – In this type of shareholder litigation, the plaintiffs allege that the corporation itself was harmed by a defendant’s conduct.
-Shareholders sue the corporation’s directors or officers, alleging a breach of fiduciary duties of loyalty or care to the corporation.
+In this type of shareholder litigation, the plaintiffs allege that the corporation itself was harmed by a defendants conduct.
+Shareholders sue the corporations directors or officers, alleging a breach of fiduciary duties of loyalty or care to the corporation.
 Any damages to the shareholders are indirect through the overall negative impact on the corporation.

 - Example: ABC Corporation CEO makes reckless decisions in several large corporate deals.
 These decisions have caused a significant decrease in stock price.
 Shareholders are angry and sue the CEO on behalf of the corporation.
 If the shareholders win, the corporation will receive a judgment against the CEO.
 All shareholders benefit equally from the litigation by recovering damages for the corporation.